Broncos, Colts struggling with new QBs, backfield issues - WHIZ News

 TURNOVER DIFFERENTIAL: Colts minus-6, Broncos even.

 COLTS PLAYER TO WATCH: RB Nyheim Hines.
-The Colts desperately want to get their running game chugging and even if the injured Jonathan Taylor (toe, ankle) plays, his carries may be limited.
-As a result, Hines may get a heavier workload.
+The Colts desperately want to get their running game chugging and Jonathan Taylor (toe, ankle) is out.
+So, Hines expects get a heavier workload.
 Indy has wanted Hines more involved in the offense this season and his breakaway ability could be helpful on the ground and through the air.

 BRONCOS PLAYER TO WATCH: RB Melvin Gordon.
 His fifth fumble in five games was returned for a 68-yard TD at Las Vegas.
 The Broncos probably have no choice, but to trust the veteran can fix his career-long fumbling issues because Javonte Williams (ACL, LCL) is out for the year, Latavius Murray only signed Monday and Mike Boone also struggled against the Raiders.